How to care for a Monstera

 The most important thing when dealing with pests is to keep giving your plant a fighting chance by caring for them in the way they prefer: proper light, consistent watering schedule, and a high humidity environment.
 When the pests are gone this will help the plant to recover more quickly and thrive again.

 Is a Monstera toxic to cats and dogs?

 Tropical plants are often toxic and the Monstera is no exception, unfortunately.
 The sap of the stems and leaves could cause indigestion and vomiting in both humans and pets.
 So try to keep the Monstera away from small children and pets if you know they'll try to eat the stems and leaves.

 The leaves on my Monstera are dropping, what's wrong?
-Often times there is nothing wrong with your plant.
-Monsteras will drop their old leaves when they're putting out new leaves.
+Often there is nothing wrong with your plant.
+A Monstera will drop its old leaves when they're putting out new leaves.
 The plant is dropping the older leaves to be able to provide the new stems and leaves with nutrients to grow big and strong.
 So this is completely natural and not a reason to worry about the health of your plant.

 As you can see, a Monstera is a beginner-friendly plant.
 It does take some getting used to if you're coming from succulents or cacti.
 By following the tips in this guide, you will be able to help this plant thrive.
 By taking care of Monsteras properly, you'll be able to enjoy this plant for many years and grow it as large as you want to.
 If you have small children or pets, you might need to take some precautions to protect them and your plant, because it is toxic.
 Overall, this plant is beginner friendly, because it will tell you what it wants and needs.
 If it's too dry, it'll get brown and crispy edges on its leaves and if it gets too much water, the leaves will turn yellow.
 By recognizing the signs the plant shows you, you'll be able to take care of it without too many problems.
 Even if you're new to taking care of houseplants.